scottish-government-design-system/designsystem.gov.scot/patterns/navigational-pages/index.md

 ### Accessibility

-The images used in image card navigation are considered to be decorative, and as such they have a blank "alt" attribute and tell screen readers that they are hidden.
+The images used in image card navigation are considered to be decorative, and as such they have a blank `alt` attribute and screen readers are told to ignore them.

 ## Grid navigation